f4z4on/rzp/README.md

 There is no license mentioned in the documentation created by ICZ so it falls back to the Czech IP laws which means I am relativelly sure you and I can copy as we like for our own purposes.
-If anything, it is my fault for publishing these files here without asking ICZ first - you are safe unless you are publishing them too.
-But honestly, I think this case is less restrictive.
+If anything, it is my fault for publishing these files here without asking ICZ first – you are safe unless you are publishing them too.
 I will clear this issue later (hopefully).

-You can use my code for whatever you like, I don't care.
+You can use this code for whatever you like, I don't care.